 While it may feel that the word “empowerment” has been hijacked by sinister forces, there are brands who are trying to do it the right way.
 Innermost focuses on the deeper benefits of being fit and healthy.
 Sure, it’s great to look good but only because it should give you more confidence and most importantly it ought to be a by-product of being fitter and healthier, which should allow you to do more and lead more interesting lives.
 As a brand, we’re committed to leading the way and highlighting what real empowerment means through the things we say and do.

-The next time you see a brand claiming the word “empowerment”, ask yourself whether it’s real empowerment you’re seeing or not, and don’t let yourself be fooled.
+The next time you see a brand claiming the word “empowerment”, ask yourself whether it’s real empowerment you’re seeing, and don’t let yourself be fooled.
 Reward those companies that get it right and maybe, just maybe, we’ll see more of the right sort of messaging in the future that really does empower us all.

 Featured photo taken at a Lorna Jane dance event that we were invited to sample our products at.
 A group of girls meeting up early on Saturday morning to learn some dance moves and get their hearts pumping.